We’re Shore You’ll Agree These Are The Best Beaches In Eastern Europe

 Albania

 The small, quiet coastal village of Ksamil in Southern Albania hides an incredible sandy secret that very few people know about.
-Here, soft, white sands tickle suntanned toes, just warm enough azure water refreshes tired skin and cute, island beach bars quench holiday makers thirsts.
+Here, soft, white sands tickle suntanned toes, just warm enough azure water refreshes tired skin and cute, island beach bars quench holiday makers’ thirsts.
 These amazing islands are even close enough to the mainland for people to swim to, or if you want to explore the area even further, you can rent a boat for the day.
-The water is clean, safe and not too deep, so even not so confident swimmers should have no problem getting there.
-Still, if you’re in any doubt about your swimming ability please do take the boat there.
+The water is clean, safe and not too deep, so even not-so-confident swimmers should have no problem getting there.
+Still, if you’re in any doubt about your swimming ability, please do take the boat there.